Image from 1945 Evening Star Newspaper.

 Born: 8th January 1919, Colchester, Essex.

 Died: 24th October 1944; age: 25; at sea.
 Japanese PoW – held in the Philippine Islands.
-Believed to be lost at sea following the sinking of a POW ship bound for Japan.
+Believed to be lost at sea following the sinking of a PoW ship bound for Japan from Thailand.

 Residence: 355, Bramford Road, Ipswich.